QuellingBlade/tool-bar-hoc/README.md

       filters: [
         {
           type: 'radio',
-          prop: 'rent_type', // prop you want to filter by radio 需要通过radio筛选的表格中的prop
+          prop: 'rent_type', // prop you want to filter by radio
           value: ''
         },
         {
           type: 'select',
-          prop: 'building', // prop you want to filter by select 需要通过select筛选的表格中的prop
+          prop: 'building', // prop you want to filter by select
           value: ''
         },
         {
-          type: 'search', // prop you want to filter by search 需要通过search筛选的表格中的prop
+          type: 'search', // prop you want to filter by search
           prop: 'q',
           value: ''
         },